DIY LEGO Picture Frames that are Perfect for Gift Giving

-The Second Annual LEGO Week is almost over but we’ve got more to share today!
-I’ve got a great tutorial for how to make a DIY LEGO Picture Frames.
-One would be a great Mother’s Day Gift but you could change the words to make it say whatever you want!
-The other is pretty basic and you could make it for any time!
+I've got a great tutorial for how to make DIY LEGO Picture Frames.
+One would be a great Mother's Day Gift but you could change the words to make it say whatever you want!
+The other is pretty basic, and you could make it for any time!
 Just a note, affiliate links are included in this post.

-These super cute, simple LEGO picture frames took a lot of trial and error, as well as patience but since I did all the hard work for you, it will go much quicker for you!
+These super cute, simple LEGO picture frames took a lot of trial and error.
+They also took a bit of patience, but since I did all the hard work for you it will go much quicker for you!

 If you are buying a LEGO set specifically to make these, we have this cottage set and this basic set and used pretty much all available 1×2 bricks to make the MOM frame.
 The other one also requires a lot of size 1×2 bricks but can be made any size you want.

-To make the Mom LEGO Picture frame you need:
+To make the Mom LEGO frame you need:

 54 1×2 bricks

 We used bricks from the LEGO Creator Cottage Set and the LEGO Medium Classic basic set.

 To make both Ms you need to make 8 pillars of 1×2 bricks, with 5 bricks each.
 4 of them will be the fronts of the Ms and 4 will be the back, so choose your colors for 4 of them accordingly.

 Press them into your base plates, 2 next to each other to form the vertical lines of the Ms. You will leave 5 studs between the vertical lines for each M. Connect the vertical lines with 2×4 bricks on either side, and one 1×3 in the very center (the orange pieces right in the center).
 The 2×2 bricks on the top are just to make it look more like an M.